jaykhan-dev/nuxt-portfolio/content/blog/increasing-typing-speed.md

 - Vanilla Javascript
 ---

-# Get Your Typing Speed Up
+# Increasing Your Typing Speed

 I've been on the keyboard most of my adult life, but it only recently occurred to me that I may not be typing efficiently or to my fullest potential.